nathanielpascual/TechnicalAssessment/README.md

 1.)
 I used Unity as IOC for the dependency injections 2.)
-I used webclient for managing the api.
+I used webclient for managing the api
 3.)
-I added DTO Models User, UserDetails, Owner and License and a ViewModel UserViewModel to Encapsulate the DTOs.
+I added DTO Models User, UserDetails, Owner and License and a ViewModel UserViewModel to Encapsulate the DTOs 4.)
-4.)
 I added UserRepository and UserDetailRepository 5.)
 I added UserService to encapsulate the data access layers.